microsoft/PLC-Challenge/README.md

 ## PLC-MOS

 To help with model development, we will provide access to a prototype PLC-MOS neural model API which will provide MOS score estimates for audio files with packet loss concealment applied.
 For further details on how to get access to this API, refer to https://aka.ms/plc_challenge .
+You can find an API usage example in [PLC-MOS-API-Example.ipynb](PLC-MOS-API-Example.ipynb) .

 ## Contributing